Reducing the Risk of Groundwater Contamination by Improving Hazardous Waste Management

-Pesticide waste includes empty pesticide containers as well as leftover pesticides.
-Pesticides come in mini-bulk tanks, five-gallon plastic containers or paper containers.
+Pesticide waste includes empty pesticide containers, as well as leftover pesticides.
+Pesticides come in mini-bulk tanks 3- to 5-gallon plastic containers or paper containers.
 Return mini-bulk tanks to the place of purchase when you complete application.
 You can return some five-gallon plastic containers to the place of purchase.
 Bundle paper containers and take them to a licensed solid-waste facility.
 Check with your local cooperative or retail store to learn whether they'll let you dispose of containers there.

 If you cannot return plastic containers to the place of purchase, triple-rinse the containers, return the rinse water to the spray tank and apply, following labeled instructions.
 Take the rinsed containers to a licensed landfill.

-(For more detailed information about the management and storage of pesticides on the farm, see Worksheet #2 (MU publication WQ652) and Fact Sheet #2 (MU publication WQ676), Pesticide Storage and Handling.)
+For more information about the management and storage of pesticides on the farm, see MU publication EQ676, Reducing the Risk of Groundwater Contamination by Improving Pesticide Storage and Handling.